Coder-Jay-eng/python-calculator/README.md

 # python-calculator

-This is a General User Interface calculator app built with python.
+This is a Graphical User Interface calculator app built with python.
+I use tkinter for the GUI.